 That’s right, I believe that dance can be the answer, or at least a significant part of it, if we let it.
 Dance, of course, is a multi-faceted phenomenon.
 Despite differences in form and function, however, all genres and styles of dance share certain qualities and values that provide myriad benefits to individuals and communities alike.
 If all people were able to receive the benefits of dance throughout their lives, I believe that we could cure some, if not most, of the ills that plague our society.
+There are many benefits of dance that can help fix the brokenness we are currently experiencing.
 Here’s why:

 For the Issue of Isolation, Dance can be the Answer because Dance is Community.